daniyal-ahmed10/daniyal-ahmed10/README.md

 ## Hi I'm Daniyal 👋

-🎓 Studying Computer Science at UCR.
+🎓 Studying Computer Science at UC Riverside.

 🔨 Experienced in C++ and Python